HaoWang95/selftaught-note/Spring/spring-security.md

 > - Authentication controller, to handle login/register requests
 > - Functional or testing controller, that enable us to test public, private and accessing protected resources based on authorized roles.

-To clarify the ideas, we divide the problem using bottom-up approach: the general models can be divided into 2 classes, one is User, another is Role.
+To clarify the ideas, we divide the problem of designing the JWT mechanism with Spring Security using bottom-up approach:
+- > The general models can be divided into 2 classes, one is User, another is Role.
+- > The models can extend JpaRepository
+- > Controllers to respond http requests, one is AuthController, another one is general endpoint controller.
+- > JWT validation, generation mechanism implementation from Spring Security

 * Models
     * User model, includes id, username, email, password, roles